• Skip to primary navigation

 2 - Cream Cheese

-Cream cheese, our go-to for a fromage frais stand-in, is like wrapping a soft cloud around your dish.
-It's thicker and denser, and it adds a rich twist.
+Cream cheese, our go-to for a fromage frais stand-in, is like wrapping a soft cloud around your dish. (a soft fresh cheese made from milk and cream)

-Use cream cheese in equal amounts as fromage frais.
-Sauces get a creamier vibe, a little indulgence on the plate.
+Sauces get a creamier vibe, a little indulgence on the plate - see heavy cream substitutes for richer sauces.

 3 - Quark